kkelchte/imitation-learning-codebase/README.md

 ### /virtualenvironment
 Directory contains python virtual environment which requires to be sourced to run python scripts.

-### /test
+### /src
-Directory contains unittests validating the overall code's functionality.
+Directory contains source code of total project.